Penalty Charge Notice (PCN) - Parking fines

 If you have received a PCN you can pay this:

-To make a payment online, view information about the contravention or make an appeal, please follow the 'Penalty Charge - Pay It Online' link in the Related Links section of this page or use the QR code (3D bar code) printed on the front of the PCN.
+To make a payment online, view information about the contravention or make an appeal, please follow either the 'Penalty Charge - Pay It Online' link below, the link in the Related Links section of this page or use the QR code (3D bar code) printed on the front of the PCN.
 If you have any difficulties using the QR code, please wait for an hour or two after the issue of the Penalty Charge Notice and try again.

 Contact us on 03300 889662.
 You can pay using Mastercard, Visa, Switch and Delta.
 Please note this is an automated service.

 Cheques/postal orders should be made payable to 'Open Parking'.
 Please ensure the PCN number is written on the reverse of the cheque/postal order and return it to: